stjume/minecraft-python/README.md

 The library is designed to teach children the Python programming language playfully through interactions with Minecraft.
 It is *not* intended for production use!

+We provide an english and a german version of the library.

 ### Available Interactions
 - Set and read blocks
 - Query and move players